6 - 13 April 2020

 ensuite single 1,395€

 Through presentation, ritual gestures, poetic prayers, contemplative exercises and quiet walks Alexander John Shaia invites you to recover the mystical Easter of early Christianity (pre 500 CE).
 This ancient Easter celebration is quite different from the ones we know today.
 It prays with the cosmos, recognising that earth's daily movement through darkness to sunrise and tells the great story of our own continual dying and greater rising.
-The core symbols of this Easter are: a wash basin, the four - armed equidistant cross, a fallow stillness, the fruitful dark, dawn's first light and our prayer to be in union with All that is within us and without.
+The core symbols of this Easter are: a wash basin, the four - armed equidistant cross, a fallow stillness, the fruitful dark, dawn's first light.

 What we Coming to Pray Again?